Here Is Why Premiums Are Rising for Almost Everyone

-Many drivers, even ones with spotless records, have seen their car insurance premiums increase.
-Rates went up 7 percent in Washington state in 2018 to an average annual bill of $1,309, according to one study.
+Many drivers, even ones with spotless records, have generally seen their car insurance premiums increase.

 So what’s driving up rates?
 A combination of factors, from more accidents caused by busier freeways and an increase in distracted driving to the higher cost of medical and repair bills.